‘Nurturing Individual Excellence’

 Science.jpg

-This term, we will be completing the topics Living Things and their Habitats, plus, Properties of Materials.
+This term, we will be completing the topic Earth and Space, Animals Including Humans and Living Things and their Habitats.
 There will be a focus on developing scientific skills through the application of the five types of scientific enquiry:

 • Observation over time